-Prerequisite: ENGL 100F or ENGL 100HF with a grade of "C" or better Advisory: ENGL 102 F or ENGL 102HF with a grade of "C" or better.
+Advisory: ENGL 102 F or ENGL 102HF with a grade of "C" or better.
 Three hours lecture per week.
 This course is an introductory study of the folklore and mythology of representative cultures of the world through literature including such cultures as Greek, Norse, Babylonian, American Indian, European, Mexican, Hindu, and Chinese.
 The course will include a comparative study of mythic elements and patterns with their modern parallels in both Eastern and Western civilizations.
 This honors section is conducted as a seminar and relies on independent student research done outside of class.
+This course fulfills the Multicultural Education Requirement for graduation.
 (CSU) (UC) (Degree Credit) AA GE, IGETC, MULT CULT REQ